What Is HR Compliance [+ Free HR Audit Checklist]

 - Pregnancy

-An HR audit is a review of your HR policies to ensure compliance with all applicable federal, state, and local labor laws.
-Conducting regular HR audits will show you gaps in your HR compliance, giving you direction and focus on improving your processes.
-The best time to complete an HR audit is before a compliance issue arises but, because you never know when that will be, I recommend doing them at least annually.
+- Conduct Internal HR Audits: An internal audit is a review of your HR policies to ensure compliance with all applicable federal, state, and local labor laws.
+Conducting regular HR audits will show you gaps in your compliance, giving you direction and focus on improving your processes.

 Bottom Line

-Ignoring a problem does not make the problem go away.
-Ignoring potential HR compliance issues only makes it more likely that your company will face fines or employee lawsuits, costing you even more than what it would to conduct regular HR audits.
-Knowing what your compliance issues are through an HR audit allows you to correct those issues so you can avoid costly fines and lawsuits.
+Ignoring potential HR compliance issues only makes it more likely that your company will face fines or employee lawsuits, costing you even more than what it would to conduct regular compliance audits.
+Knowing what your compliance issues are allows you to correct them, thus helping avoid costly fines and lawsuits.